TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/SudoMode.rst

 Custom backend modules requiring the sudo mode
 ==============================================

-..  versionadded:: 12.4
-    With TYPO3 v12.4 sudo mode has been changed to a generic configuration for backend routes (and implicitly modules).

 In general, the configuration for a particular route or module looks like this:

 ..  code-block:: diff